contributor-assistant/github-action/README.md

           # branch should not be protected
           branch: 'master'
           allowlist: user1,bot*
+          use-dco-flag: false #'Set this to true if you want to use a dco instead of a cla'

          #below are the optional inputs - If the optional inputs are not given, then default values will be taken
           #remote-organization-name: enter the remote organization name where the signatures should be stored (Default is storing the signatures in the same repository)